- Learn how to rename your printers in Windows 11, Windows 10 from the Settings app or by using a simple PowerShell command.

 2. First, you need to get a list of current printer and their names.
 Enter this command:

 What this command does is retrieves all printers’ info, then spits the results into a table that shows only one column containing the name of each printer.

 3. Now enter the actual PowerShell command to rename the Windows printer name.
 Let’s assume we’re changing the name of HP Deskjet F2400 series printer to HP Deskjet F2400 A4 series.
 Names containing spaces need to be placed in quotes.

 Rename-Printer -Name "HP Deskjet F2400 series" -NewName "HP Deskjet F2400 A4 series"

 4. At this point enter the first command again to see an updated list of printer names.
 You should see the updated name immediately.

-There’s also a Command Prompt command you can execute to rename the printer (it’s not one of the popular commands anyway), but it’s too complex.
+There’s also a Command Prompt command you can execute to rename the printer, but it’s too complex.

 I think if you really want to use commands you’re better off with PowerShell.
 This is the direction Microsoft is going away, so better get familiar with the present and future of shell commands in Windows.